Covid-19 - Information for Club Members - Updated 04.07.2020

 We thank all our members for their efforts and patience during this challenging time.

 Actions taken up to date are as follows:

-Ceri, Sallie, Marie, Clive and Kate are currently on temporary leave ("furlough") under the Government's Job Retention Scheme.
+Ceri has nreturned to work full time.
+Sallie, Marie, Clive and Kate currently remain on temporary leave ("furlough") under the Government's Job Retention Scheme.

 Debbie and Sandra have removed all perishable consumables from the fridges and freezers.

 We have 24/7 monitoring on site, and this will be triggered in the event of unauthorised access to the Club premises which is being diverted a security company and our Members taking on the role of key holders during the closure period.

 Key local Members of the Management Committee will regularly attend the Club site to check for any issues

 The Clubhouse is now locked down and only the minimum services have been left on.

 Where necessary all computer-based administration has been backed up.

 Whilst the Club is closed and there are no staff available.
 Emails are being monitored.